 Serial Number 69-15708:

 The Museum’s Huey is a Vietnam veteran, proudly bearing battle scars.
 Though she was never shot down, she did crash, severing the tail boom.
 She was shipped back to America, repaired, and sent back to Vietnam again.
-She eventually found her way to the 25th Combat Aviation Brigade, who donated her to the Museum in 2002.
+She eventually found her way to the 25th Combat Aviation Brigade.

 |Length:||41 feet 5 inches (4.39 meters)|